dbono711/srt-processor/README.md

     docker pull dbono711/srt-processor:latest
     ```

-2. Run the Docker container with port forwarding:
+2. Run the Docker container with port forwarding (adjust accordingly for mapping to available ports on your host):

     ```shell
-    docker run -d -p 8501:8501 dbono711/srt-processor:latest
+    docker run -d -p 8501:8501/tcp -p 9000-9100:9000-9100/udp dbono711/srt-processor:latest
     ```

 ## Accessing the Application

-After starting the Docker container, you can access the Streamlit application by navigating to: ```http://localhost:8501```
+After starting the Docker container, you can access the Streamlit application by navigating to: ```http://<host ip>:8501```

-## Additional Information

-- Ensure that port 8501 is not being used by other applications on your local machine.

 ## Setting Up Development Environment with VS Code Development Containers